damienbod/AspNetCoreCertificates/Documentation.md

 Certificate Manager is a package which makes it easy to create certifcates which can be used to in client server authentication and IoT Devices like Azure IoT Hub

-# Basic Usage ASP.NET Core
+# Basic usage ASP.NET Core, NET Core

 Add the NuGet package to the your project file